Samsung Messages Keeps Stopping? 10 Fixes That Work

 Most fixes below are safe, but Step 3 (Clear data) can delete messages stored in the app, so back up first.
 You have a few options:

 Once you’ve backed up, you can clear data confidently.
-If you’re only clearing the cache (Step 2), you don’t need a backup — cache clearing never deletes messages.
+If you’re only clearing the cache (Step 2), no backup is needed because cache clearing never deletes messages.

 How to fix “Samsung Messages keeps stopping”